Little Giants

-Little Giants is a 1994 American family sports comedy film directed by Duwayne Dunham.
-The film stars Rick Moranis and Ed O'Neill as Danny and Kevin O'Shea, two brothers living in a small Ohio town who coach rival Pee-Wee Football teams.
-The film was produced by Amblin Entertainment and distributed by Warner Bros. under the Warner Bros.
+Little Giants is a 1994 American family sports comedy film directed by Duwayne Dunham and written by James Ferguson, Robert Shallcross, Tommy Swerdlow, Michael Goldberg from the story by Ferguson and Robert Shallcross.
+The film stars Rick Moranis and Ed O'Neill as Danny and Kevin O'Shea, two brothers living in an Ohio town who coach rival Pee-Wee Football teams.
+It also featured John Madden making his feature film debut as himself.
+The film was produced by Amblin Entertainment and distributed by Warner Bros. under their Warner Bros.
 Family Entertainment label.